Muhammad Syed: Ex-Muslims of North America (EXMNA)

 In a 2014 interview with the Richard Dawkins Foundation, Syed further explained the risk involved, saying that many of their members have been beaten, disowned, and kicked out of their family homes.
 He also stressed the importance of the group for people who need resources to get help or simply to just talk to someone.
 Syed said he has members who break down and cry because it's the first time in years where they've felt like they belong.
 In a 2016 interview with Areo Magazine, the group said that a lot of their members are immigrants, so they have a difficult time fitting in with the broader American culture if they are disowned by their family and community.

 In 2015, Syed appeared on The Mythicist Milwaukee Show run by the Mythicist Milwaukee secular organization in February and then gave a speech at American Atheists National Convention in April.
 The same year he gave a public lecture at the Center for Inquiry entitled "Blasphemy and the importance of dissent."

-In September of 2016, he spoke at the annual conference of the American Humanist Association on the topic of "Examining Honor Culture & Violence in Islam."
+In September 2016, he spoke at the annual conference of the American Humanist Association on the topic of "Examining Honor Culture & Violence in Islam."

 In October 2017 Syed took EXMNA on a tour around the United States and Canada to speak at college campuses throughout the 2017-2018 academic year.